Learn About Red Wolves

 - Red Wolf Revival

-The award-winning documentary Red Wolf Revival can be viewed for a $3.00 fee, or it can be purchased.
+The award-winning documentary Red Wolf Revival is available at educational prices to schools and libraries and for community showings.
 This film focuses on the multi-faceted struggle to recover and restore one of the rarest animals on earth in the face of cultural, economic and biological challenges in northeastern North Carolina.

 On the Web